formkit/docs-content/essentials/installation.md

 This configuration file will be automatically included if detected in your project directory.
 If you would like to supply a custom path to your `formkit.config`, you can override the default location using the `configFile` option under the `formkit` key.
-**Any path you supply should be relative to the root of your Nuxt project**.
+**Any path you supply should be relative to the root of your Nuxt project**:

 <client-only>